Kadıköy: Coastal areas

-Along the coast, away from the centre of Kadıköy, there are many expensive shops and the area becomes more upmarket in neighbourhoods such as Moda and Fenerbahçe, which are attractive, long-established residential areas.
-These both lie within the bounds of the borough of Kadıköy, and have many restaurants, cafés and bars by the sea.
-There is a path here along the sea-front from Kadıköy; the tram to Moda calls here.
+Along the coast, away from the centre of Kadıköy, there are many expensive shops and the area becomes more upmarket in neighbourhoods near the Bağdat Avenue.
+There is also the Moda quarter located south of central Kadıköy.

-Moda is an old, quiet, cosmopolitan İstanbul neighbourhood, but is beginning to experience economic and aesthetic problems, with there being a lack of car parking and some run-down shops and other buildings.
-As elsewhere in İstanbul, many historic houses have been demolished and replaced with apartment buildings; however, Moda is generally considered one of the more pleasant residential districts in the city.
+Moda is an old, quiet, cosmopolitan Istanbul settlement.
+As elsewhere in Istanbul, many historic houses have been demolished and replaced with apartment buildings; however, Moda is generally considered one of the more pleasant residential districts in the city.
 There are numerous churches in Moda with active congregations, and well-known schools, such as the Lycée Saint-Joseph and Kadıköy Anadolu Lisesi.
 There is a small, attractive theatre in Moda named Oyun Atölyesi, founded by actor Haluk Bilginer.
 The area is also well known for its multiple modern cafes, bars, shops and is popular among Istanbul's creative class and tourists.

-Another smart new district is Acıbadem.
-This area has one of the best-known private hospitals in the city and a long avenue of smart cafés, restaurants and ice cream parlours.

 Beyond this area, the huge stadium of Fenerbahçe Football Club dominates the skyline.
-From here, the long shopping street named Bağdat Caddesi (Baghdad Avenue) heads east and there are many affluent neighbourhoods between the avenue and the coast.
-Until the 1950s these areas, such as Kalamış, Göztepe, Caddebostan, Bağdad Avenue, Erenköy, and Suadiye, were full of summer houses and mansions for the city's wealthy upper middle class.
-Since the Bosphorus Bridge was built, it has become easier to commute from here to the European side of İstanbul, and most of these summer houses have been demolished and replaced with modern apartment buildings.
+From here, the long shopping street Bağdat Avenue heads east and there are many affluent neighbourhoods between the avenue and the coast.
+Until the 1950s these areas, such as Göztepe, Caddebostan, Erenköy, and Suadiye, were full of summer houses and mansions for the city's wealthy upper middle class.
+Since the Bosphorus Bridge was built, it has become easier to commute from here to the European side of Istanbul, and most of these summer houses have been demolished and replaced with modern apartment buildings.
 The coast here has a long stretch of seaside parks and yacht marinas, and the streets behind the coast in areas such as Caddebostan are lined with numerous bars and cafés.
 From Bostancı onwards the economic level progressively lessens, so there are more retired and working-class residents here.
 There are no more villas, excepting some on the coast at Dragos, and the apartment buildings are narrower and less widely spaced.
 Bostancı itself is a busy shopping district built around a railway station.